 Where were you the last time you heard a landline phone ring?
 If you’re like most Americans, you probably weren’t at home.
 You likely heard that phone ringing inside a pizza restaurant, an auto repair shop, or even in your own place of business.

 While many organizations still rely on landline phones to conduct business, several factors have combined to push individuals to look for landline alternatives, like ooma for home phone use.
 Take a look at these three major trends that have changed the way people communicate from home.

 1. Landline Use Continues To Fall

 Less than 15 years ago, not having a landline phone inside your home would have been considered odd.
-In 2007, the year the first iPhone went on sale, more than 85% of U.S. adults lived in a household with a landline.
-In 2020, that number fell to 36.7% as wireless-only households climbed to 62.5%.
+In 2007, when the first iPhone went on sale, more than 85% of U.S. adults lived in a household with a landline.
+In 2020, that number fell to 36.7% as wireless-only households climbed to 62.5% (CDC).
 The decline of landline use is expected to continue well into the future.

 2. Cord-Cutting Is Increasing

 While the shift away from landlines can be attributed to the growth in smartphone use, the popular practice of cord-cutting can be considered another factor.
 People have been ditching cable and satellite TV services to save money for years, and costly landline phone services are often the next cords to go.
 When faced with paying around $500 a year for a landline, usually in addition to their cellular service, most Americans have said, “No thanks.”
 Though many American households have tossed traditional pay-TV services, the cord-cutting has largely stopped at internet services.